Mike11199/applyYourSelf---Job-Tracker/README.md

 <h2>Page Structure and Protected Routes</h2>
 </br>

--8/24/22 Set up a nested page structure by using a shared layout, made possible by the Outlet component in React BrowserRouter.
+-Set up a nested page structure by using a shared layout, made possible by the Outlet component in React BrowserRouter.
 </br>
 </br>

--8/24/22 Added protected routes to the application so that a user needs to be registered to access certain pages, or else they will be kicked back to the landing page.
+-Added protected routes to the application so that a user needs to be registered to access certain pages, or else they will be kicked back to the landing page.
 This is accomplished by a function which accesses the user object (through the AppContext global state).
 The function then returns the user to the landing page programatically if they are not a user, using the navigate hook.
 </br>
 </br>